InternetOfPeers/persians/README_Persian.md

 1. Access your myEtherWallet account (note if you don't have a wallet, follow this tutorial to create a wallet: https://myetherwallet.groovehq.com/knowledge_base/topics/how-do-i-create-a-new-wallet )
 2. Once you have accessed your wallet, you can navigate to the "Contracts" tab
 3. Insert`0x163733bcc28dbf26B41a8CfA83e369b5B3af741b` in "Contract Address"
-4. Insert the Contract ABI inside "ABI / JSON Interface"
+4. Paste the ABI code from the section below into the "ABI / JSON Interface"
 5. Click the "Access" button.
-This will then pop up below a "Read/Write Contract" section, with a "Select a Function" dropdown.
+This will open the "Read/Write Contract" section below, with a "Select a Function" dropdown.
-6. You can now select the function you wish to access using the dropdown, and it will either show you the value of the query (for example if you check isICOOpen, it will return "True" or "False") or it will present you with a "Write" button.
+6. You can now select the function you wish to execute using the dropdown, and it will either show you the value of the query (for example if you check isICOOpen, it will return "True" or "False") or it will present you with a "Write" button.
 7. Click the "Write" button, and it will prompt you any variables to provide, and an amount of ether to send.
 So for example if you are calling "Contribute" you can send in Ether this way to contribute to the ICO.
 8. If you wish to check the balance of a contributor, choose balanceOf function, and provide the address you want to check.